ohad-agadi/ursus/README.md

 ## Pre-processed trace:
 When pedersen is used in the proof, more pre-processed columns are needed.
 The variant is automatically deduced during `prove`.
 Verify with `--with-pedersen`.

-## Output

-- When generating a proof, the proof will be saved as a JSON file at the specified path
-- When verifying a proof, the result of the verification will be printed to the console